Storm and hurricane preparedness for homeowners.

 - Pack an emergency readiness kit for the entire house.
 That should include non-perishable food, flashlight, batteries, plenty of water, hand sanitizer, blankets, clean clothing, paper plates, and plastic utensils and cups, pillows and medications.

-- Turn off the gas in your home to avoid any disaster from carbon monoxide poisoning.
-If there is any chance of flooding, turn off your electricity as a safety measure.
+- If there is any chance of flooding, turn off your electricity as a safety measure.
 The combination of water and electricity is very dangerous.

 - Don’t wait until the storm season to try to have your gutters cleaned.
 Clogged gutters can lead to expensive gutter repairs and water damage to your walls, basement, and foundation.